- Review of: Stansberry Research

 Don’t Blindly Take Investment Advice

 If you do subscribe to this newsletter, do what I do — for this newsletter or any other financial advice — caveat emptor.
 I only use an investment newsletter’s recommendations as a starting point for picking my investments.
-I don’t except what’s recommended blindly, and nor should you.
+I don’t accept what’s recommended blindly, nor should you.

-As an investment newsletter, Stansberry and his team’s goal is to sell you newsletter subscriptions.
-Since that is where their bread and butter lies, they are going to attempt to hook you in via some controversial marketing tactic.
+As an investment newsletter, Stansberry and his team’s goal are to sell you newsletter subscriptions.
+Since that is where their bread and butter lie, they are going to attempt to hook you in via some controversial marketing tactic.
 Although Stansberry’s research is independent from any traditional bank or investment house, and their analysts are not allowed to own any of the securities they recommend.

 A No Obligation Way to Get Stansberry’s Advice

 If you are on the fence with Stansberry’s research, you do have a completely no obligation way to get some investment ideas — listen to Porter’s podcast.
-Being a Libertarian myself, the Stansberry Radio podcast is something I really enjoy listening to and actually believe it’s one of the best financial podcasts out there today.
+Stansberry Investment Hour podcast I enjoy listening to, and it’s one of the best out-of-the-box financial podcasts out there today.

-Both the free and premium subscription are a no holds barred on any subject — even some of the traditionally taboo subjects in investing and economics.
+The free subscription is a no holds barred on any subject — even some of the traditionally taboo subjects in investing and economics.
 I personally have no issue with it, but I can see how others could be offended by this podcast.